Awdesh/c-sharp-interface/README.md

 # Interfaces in C-Sharp
-My Observations while using Interface in C#
+My experiments with Interface in C#

 ## What is an Interface?
 - Interface defines a Contract.